eshelyaron/debug_adapter/README.md

 Most of the DAP specification is implemented and [operational](https://github.com/eshelyaron/debug_adapter/blob/main/gallery.md).
 For the status of specific features, see below.

+For information about recent changes and additions, see [NEWS.md](NEWS.md).

 Currently only tested with GNU Emacs and `dap-mode` until we have a VS Code extension.